 A word of caution, though:

-If this is your first time trying a low-carb pescatarian diet, you might experience electrolyte imbalances, which result from water weight loss.
-Because glycogen, the storage form of carbs, is stored with water molecules in your muscles.
-When glycogen is broken down, water is also excreted through urine (*).
-At the same time, you lose electrolytes such as sodium and potassium.
+If this is your first time trying a low-carb pescatarian diet, you might experience electrolyte imbalances from water weight loss.
+Glycogen, the storage form of carbs, is stored with water molecules in your muscles.
+When glycogen is broken down, water is excreted through urine, and you lose electrolytes such as sodium and potassium.
+(12

 While you’re in ketosis, make sure to replenish lost electrolytes through proper nutrition and taking an electrolyte drink that’s keto-friendly.

-Since the low-carb pescatarian diet has more protein sources than a vegetarian diet alone, you can work on gaining muscle mass on top of losing body fat (a.k.a. body recomposition.)
+Since the low-carb pescatarian diet has more protein sources than a vegetarian diet alone, you can work on gaining muscle mass while losing body fat (a.k.a. body recomposition).

 A study done on 8 high-level athletes found that a very low-carb diet has no negative effect on their strength performance.
-While their menu wasn’t purely pescatarian-based, it included fish, raw and cooked green vegetables, eggs, and cheese (*).
+(13) While their menu wasn’t purely pescatarian-based, it included fish, raw and cooked green vegetables, eggs, and cheese.

-In another study, females aged 20-40 years who did 10 weeks of resistance training while on a keto diet lost body fat while preserving lean body mass.
-Their calorie percentages from carbs, fat, and protein were as follows: 6, 66, and 22 respectively (*).
+In another study, females aged 20-40 who did 10 weeks of resistance training while on a keto diet lost body fat while preserving lean body mass.
+(14) Their calorie percentages from carbs, fat, and protein were 6, 66, and 22, respectively.

-On top of ensuring the right amounts of protein and resistance training, it’s important to slightly increase your calorie intake and use carbs strategically (for example, eat them around your training sessions to support your performance.
+In addition to ensuring the right amounts of protein and resistance training, it’s important to slightly increase your calorie intake and use carbs strategically (for example, eat them around your training sessions to support your performance).

 Pescatarian Keto Food List